BlackstoneEngineering/sarahmarshy.github.io/_includes/debugging-offline.md

 #### Printf

 Another way to do basic debugging is to use the `printf` command in your code, then read the output using a serial terminal such as [PuTTY](http://www.putty.org/) or [CoolTerm](http://freeware.the-meiers.org/).
-For example, add `printf("Hello World!\n\r");` to the top of your main function.
+For example, add `printf("Hello World!\n\r");` to the top of your main function, then recompile the program and flash it to your device.

 Invoke `mbed detect` from your command line to determine which communication port your board is connected to (i.e. `COM18`, `/dev/ttyACM0`, etc.).
-Unless otherwise specified, `printf` defaults to a baud rate of `9600` on mbed OS.
+Unless otherwise specified, `printf` defaults to a baud rate/speed of `9600` on mbed OS.

 </div>
 </div>